gopichand-7/AI-Supply-Chain-Command-Center/README.md

 GEMINI_API_KEY=YOUR_GEMINI_API_KEY
 ```

-You can generate an API key from **Google AI Studio**.
+Generate your API key from **Google AI Studio**.

-## 6️⃣ Run the Application
+## 6. Run the Application

 ```bash
 streamlit run app.py
 ```

-The application will open automatically in your default web browser.

-Default URL:
+Open your browser and navigate to:

 ```
 http://localhost:8501